Scare-BnB/Overlooked-Hotels-Docs/README.md

 ### Target audience

-Our spine-tingling application caters to horror enthusiasts, pop culture aficionados, and adventure seekers who crave an immersive and unique lodging experience.
-If you're a fan of iconic horror locations like The Overlook Hotel or The Bates Motel, our platform is tailored just for you.
-We invite thrill-seekers looking to book accommodations in these fictional, yet eerily familiar, settings.
-Whether you're planning a themed getaway or simply seeking a memorable stay, our website offers a seamless booking experience that marries the allure of horror pop culture with the convenience of modern technology.
-Join us as we bring the essence of your favorite horror tales to life in a one-of-a-kind lodging adventure.

-// rewrite

 Our accommodation booking website is designed for individuals seeking a hassle-free and convenient way to plan and book their stays.
 Whether you're a business traveler in need of efficient lodging solutions, a family planning a vacation, or an individual embarking on a spontaneous getaway, our platform caters to a diverse audience looking for simplicity in the accommodation booking process.
 With a user-friendly interface and an array of options, our target audience includes anyone seeking a reliable and straightforward platform to discover and reserve accommodations that suit their unique preferences and travel needs.

 ### Tech stack